Sabres excited to draft Swede Rasmus Dahlin first overall

 ”It’s pretty crazy actually,” Dahlin said. ”He’s a legend in the hockey world.
 It’s kind of weird but amazing.”

-Red Wings general manager Ken Holland said before the draft that they were going to take the player they thought would be the best down the road.
-Holland figured Zadina can be a 30-goal scorer in the NHL.
+The Capitals and Hurricanes discussed a trade for Grubauer that would’ve given Washington a higher second-round pick, but MacLellan opted to send the 26-year-old German to the Western Conference rather than giftwrap him for a division rival, and Colorado’s Joe Sakic was willing to take on Orpik’s salary to get Grubauer.

-”We’re trying to build,” Holland said. ”We’re looking to acquire as much talent as we can as quickly as possible.”
+”We knew the asking price was high and we had the cap room that we can give cap flexibility for us to not have to give up more than we did,” said Sakic, who added he’ll look to trade Orpik or buy out the 37-year-old. ”We felt it was important to get Grubauer.
+We just like what he can do for us.”

-Dahlin should spark the rebuilding process for Buffalo, which has missed the playoffs in each of the past seven seasons.
+The Sabres love what they’re getting in Dahlin, who should spark the rebuilding process for a team that has missed the playoffs in each of the past seven seasons.
 The smooth-skating playmaker was considered the consensus first pick for more than a year.

 ”It’s been a long waiting,” Dahlin said. ”You can’t really plan anything.
 Finally today I can plan my future.
 I love to call my new town Buffalo.”